Why is My Standing Fan Making Noise?

 • Loose screws and low oil levels will cause your fan’s internals to grind or squeal.

-If you have a noisy ceiling fan, see our guide to why is my ceiling fan making noise.
+If you have a noisy ceiling fan, see our guide to why is my ceiling fan making noise, then learn what to do with our guide on how to fix a noisy ceiling fan.
 Additionally, there are types of fan models that offer silent blade rotation and oscillation settings.
 That said, if you’re a white noise lover, you can install a quiet ceiling fan that provides soothing sounds for sleep.

 Insider Tip